 Figure 18 shows the process of executing the preprocessing and filtering and format modules together.
 GVAF produces the execution flow in order of the preprocessing and filtering and format modules based on the predefined priority.
 The input file in this example is the Annovar-like output format, and the input file is used as input for the preprocessing module.
 The preprocessing module creates the result file by converting the VCF derived genotype data related fields in the input file into the user-friendly genotype fields.
 The result file of the preprocessing module is used as input for the filtering module.
-The filtering module applies three filtering rules (i.e., base, chr1, set_chr1_base) in FR2.txt to the result file of the preprocessing module to generate the result file, and result file of the filtering module is used as input for the format module.
+The filtering module applies three filtering rules (i.e., base, chr1, set\chr1\base) in FR2.txt to the result file of the preprocessing module to generate the result file, and result file of the filtering module is used as input for the format module.
 The field information referenced in the filtering rules of FR2.txt is necessarily stored in FD.txt.
 However, the fields including the user-friendly genotype fields such as "het/hom, totalread, refread, altread, genotypequality" can be defined in the filtering rules even if they are not defined in FD.txt.
 For example, the "totalread" field is applied by the filtering rule with base alias and this field information is not defined in FD.txt.
 The format module exports 6 fields from the result file of the filtering module by referring Format2.txt and creates the result files consisting of exported fields.

-• Command for executing an example in figure 18
+Command for executing an example in figure 18

-gvaf -input dummydata/example_input.txt -genotype_field "extra5" -genotype_format_field "extra4" -FilteringRule_File FR2.txt -FieldDefinition_File FD.txt -format_file Format2.txt -outputdir result
+''' gvaf -input dummydata/example_input.txt -genotype_field "extra5" -genotype_format_field "extra4" - FilteringRule_File FR2.txt -FieldDefinition_File FD.txt -format_file Format2.txt -outputdir result '''

-Using this command, one file (named example_input.txt in dummydata directory) as input using "-input" option.
+Using this command, one file (named example\input.txt in dummydata directory) as input using "-input" option.
 The five options in preprocessing, filtering, format categories are set for executing several modules.
-Two options in preprocessing category such as "-genotype_field" and "-genotype_format_field" are set for executing the preprocessing module.
-The "-genotype_field" option is set by entering the field name (i.e., extra5) of input file including genotype-related data and the "-genotype_format_field" option is set by entering the field name (i.e., extra5) of input file including genotype-related data format.
-The two options in filtering category such as "-FilteringRule_File" and "-FieldDefinition_File" are set for executing the filtering module.
-The "-FilteringRule_File" option is set by entering the file path of FR2.txt as a FR file.
-The FieldDefinition_File" option is set by entering the format module.
-The "-format_file" option in the format category is set by entering the file path of FO.txt as a FD file.
-One option in format category such as "-format_file" option is set by entering the file path of Format2.txt as a format file.
+Two options in preprocessing category such as "-genotype\field" and "-genotype\format\field" are set for executing the preprocessing module.
+The "-genotype\field" option is set by entering the field name (i.e., extra5) of input file including genotype-related data and the "-genotype\format\field" option is set by entering the field name (i.e., extra5) of input file including genotype-related data format.
+The two options in filtering category such as "-FilteringRule\File" and "-FieldDefinition\File" are set for executing the filtering module.
+The "-FilteringRule\File" option is set by entering the file path of FR2.txt as a FR file.
+The FieldDefinition\File" option is set by entering he file path of FD.txt as a FD file.
+One option in format category such as "-format\file" option is set for executing the format module.
+The "-format\file" option in the format category is set by entering the file path of Format2.txt as a format file.
 The result directory is set as output location for storing the result files using "-outputdir" option.
 All result files of each module are stored in individual directory of output directory as below.